 Bring Your Passion Back to Work

 Remember the days when you loved going to work?
 You were challenged, excited, and ready for your next adventure.
-Then again, perhaps you were never passionate about your work.
+Perhaps, you were never passionate about your work or you feel the fire for the work has faded and you need a change.
 You can discover the passion that’s available in your work or rediscover the passion you once had for your work.

 In an email interview with Brett Bacon, the author of Millionaire Selling Secrets, he talks about how to discover the passion for your job that you never knew existed:

 ”It is so easy to forget why you do the work and focus only on how you do it.
 You need to focus on the why behind your work to discover passion for it.
 The first step is to identify all of the benefits that you provide to your customers.
 Ask yourself the following questions to identify the benefits: